 You can read more about specific speech difficulties by clicking on the links below:

-- Developmental Verbal Dyspraxia or Apraxia of speech
+- Developmental Verbal Dyspraxia or Childhood Apraxia of Speech

 - Stuttering and Stammering (Dysfluency in children)

 - Child Dysarthria

 - Child Voice problems (Dysphonia)

 - Cleft Palate and other Structural and Musculature abnormalities that affect speech